flatpickr/flatpickr/README.md

 You can pass in any selector that is supported by [querySelectorAll](https://developer.mozilla.org/en/docs/Web/API/Document.querySelectorAll) (by default, more on this below):

 ```
-datepickr('#some .complex [selector]');
+flatpickr('#some .complex [selector]');
 ```

 You can also pass in a node directly:

 ```
-datepickr(document.getElementById('myId'));
+flatpickr(document.getElementById('myId'));
 ```

 ### Config Options

-You can also customize each datepickr instance by passing in some extra config options.
+You can also customize each flatpickr instance by passing in some extra config options.
 The default values that can be overridden are:

 | Config Option | Type | Default | Description |
 | ------------- | ----------- | ------------- | ------------- |